Combined Presentations

 - TG-3.2 Flows Environment to Economy -- for physical flow accounting of natural resource extraction and ecosystem service use

-- TG-3.3 Economic Activity -- for the ocean economy thematic and extended accounting framework that provides economic data for integration
+- TG-3.3 Economic Activity Relevant to the Ocean -- for the ocean economy thematic and extended accounting framework that provides economic data for integration

 - TG-3.4 Flows Economy to Environment -- for residual flow accounts documenting pressures on the marine environment